 How can resource management help you with human resource forecasting?

 First of all, your managers have better visibility into your team’s capacity and current workload, so they can plan the production pipeline accordingly.
 Secondly, you can analyze historical data from your team’s timesheets to identify patterns.
 For instance, many agencies experience a seasonal resource demand: there are months when there simply is more work.
 Knowing this in advance allows you to prepare for a resource shortage and start a recruitment process or negotiate a better deal with an outsourcing company.
 This way, you’ll optimize your spendings and be able to plan finances better.

 Is resource management expensive?

 When facing a crisis, your first instinct might be to put a cap on spending.
 Investing in a resource management app might seem counterintuitive when you desperately want to save money, right?
 In reality, as long as your managerial team is committed to effective resource planning and management, the return on investment should be high.

 Take Apptension, the company that estimated they save $10k every month thanks to Teamdeck.
 How much do they spend on it?
 A license for one person costs $3.99, so a 50-person team pays $199.50 each month.
 As you can see, it’s just a fraction of the savings they’re able to generate because of the effective management of their resources.

 Wondering what would the return on investment be like for your company?
 Let’s chat about it!
-Book a consultation with us: we’ll discuss your resource management needs and show you how Teamdeck can help you cut business costs.
+Schedule a call with Aniela: she’ll discuss your resource management needs and show you how Teamdeck can help you cut business costs.